peterhinch/micropython-radio/async-radio-pickle/README.md

 # async_radio_pickle

+The test scripts have now been updated for `uasyncio` V3 and require this version.
+To ensure this, use a daily build of firmware or a release build after V1.2.

 This provides a means of creating a point-to-point radio link capable of exchanging arbitrary Python objects.
 It uses ``uasyncio`` for nonblocking behaviour.
 Communication is by ``Channel`` instances which provide a